top of page

 Step 9: Know your rights

-You have the right to access, correct, or delete your data as well as other data protection rights.
+You've the right to access, correct, or delete your data as well as other data protection rights.

 Coffee break: Why care about this step?

-Do you want to exercise your rights?
+Want to exercise your rights?
 Here's how:

 1. Write me at n.rinderknecht@blankpage.world